rawoolsatish24/shop_ease/README.md

 *1. Intro splash screen which only stays for a few seconds and then the next login page is displayed*<hr>

 ![Screenshot 2](/images/screenshots/2.png)<br />
 *2. Common login page for both types of users such as consumers and retailers.
-A navigation link is also there for new users to signup*<hr>
+A navigation link is also there for new users to sign-up*<hr>

 ![Screenshot 3](/images/screenshots/3.png)<br />
 *3. Signup page for new users to register.
 Enter details and select user type*<hr>